 Before delving into the prices of specific treatments, let’s first understand why the same procedures often cost 30% to 50% less in Seoul than in Taiwan:

-• Fierce market competition: With numerous dermatology clinics concentrated in areas like Gangnam, Hongdae, and Myeongdong, competition drives them to lower prices and improve service quality.
+• Fierce market competition: With numerous dermatology clinics concentrated in areas like Gangnam, Hongdae, and Myeongdong, competition drives clinics to lower prices and improve service quality.

-• Widespread use of advanced equipment: High-end devices such as HIFU and ultrasound therapy are already commonly used in Korea, resulting in lower depreciation costs compared to Taiwan.
+• Widespread use of advanced equipment: High-end devices such as Thermage and ultrasound therapy are already commonly used in Korea, resulting in lower depreciation costs compared to Taiwan.

-• Advantageous foreign exchange rates: The exchange rate between the Taiwanese dollar and the Korean won is approximately 1:40 (subject to current market rates), which makes treatments more affordable when converted.
+• Advantageous foreign exchange rates: The exchange rate between the Taiwanese dollar and the Korean won is approximately 1:40 (subject to current market rates), which significantly reduces the cost of treatments when converted.

-• Tax refund policies: Medical expenses are eligible for tax refunds, and some clinics can assist with the process, further reducing the actual cost.
+• Tax refund policies: Medical expenses are eligible for tax refunds, and some clinics can assist with the process, further reducing the actual amount you need to pay.

 Of course, lower prices don’t necessarily mean inferior quality.
-Dermatologists in Korea must pass rigorous licensing exams, and consumer reviews help ensure a high standard of service overall.
+Dermatologists in Korea must pass strict licensing exams, and consumer reviews help ensure a certain standard of service.

-The prices listed below reflect the current market trends for mainstream dermatology clinics in Seoul for the 2025–2026 period.
+The prices listed below represent the current market rates for mainstream dermatology clinics in Seoul for the 2025–2026 period.
 Actual fees may vary depending on the clinic, the type of equipment used, and the practitioner performing the treatment.
 It is recommended to inquire about the latest prices when making a reservation.

 1. Thermage FLX